 Pops: A Life of Louis Armstrong by Terry Teachout unfolds of the controversy of Armstrong’s old-fashioned way of mixing high art with low comedy and the dark side behind his clowning face.

-Running the Voodoo Down: The Electric Music of Miles Davis by Philip Freeman is a detailed analysis of Davis’s fusion albums.
+Running the Voodoo Down by Philip Freeman is a detailed analysis of Davis’s fusion albums.

-So What: The Life of Miles Davis by John Szwed is a well-researched and thoughtful biography of Davis.
+So What by John Szwed is a well-researched and thoughtful biography of Davis.

 Trịnh Công Sơn (1939 – 2001) Cuộc Đời, Âm Nhạc, Thơ, Hội Họa & Suy Tưởng is a collection of essays on the life and work of one of the greatest Vietnamese songwriters written by his closed friends and confidants around the world.